zhengshuai1001/JiKouCompany/README.md

 Life is a series of building, testing, changing and iterating.

 If you can change your mind, you can change your life.

+Obstacles are those frightful things you see when you take your eyes off your goals.